Spillover Effects in the Presence of Unobserved Networks: Sensitivity Analysis

-\end{theorem} In our motivating application, the overlap between the Twitter network and the unobserved face-to-face network is defined to be the fraction of offline friends who are also friends on Twitter.
-When this overlap is large (small), we expect the bias for the Twitter-specific spillover effect to be large (small).
-Additionally, note that our motivating application employs a completely randomized design and the observed Twitter network is sparse.

-The simplified bias formula in Theorem~\ref{Parasen1} offers several implications.
+where $\lambda$ is the ANSE in network $\cU$ and $\pi_{GU}$ is the overlap, i.e., the fraction of neighbors in $\cU$ who are also neighbors in $\cG$.
+Formally $\pi_{GU} \equiv \sum_{i=1}^N \{|\cN^{(\cG,\cU)}_i| / |\cN^{\cU}_i|\}/N$ where $|\cN^{(\cG,\cU)}_i|$ is the number of unit $i$'s neighbors common to the two networks.
+If an experiment uses a Bernoulli design, the approximation is exact regardless of the sparsity of network $\cG.$ \end{theorem} We provide the proof in Appendix~\ref{app:sen1}.
+This simplified bias formula offers several implications.
 First, the bias is small when $\pi_{GU}$ is small, i.e., the overlap of neighbors in $\cG$ and $\cU$ is small.
 Hence, the bias is close to zero when the network $\cG$ is sparse and neighbors in $\cG$ and $\cU$ are disjoint.
-In our application, if the observed Twitter network and the unobserved face-to-face network are disjoint, the bias for the Twitter-specific spillover effect would be close to zero.
 Second, even if two networks $\cG$ and $\cU$ are independently generated, the bias is not zero because $\pi_{GU} \neq 0$.
-We derive a similar parametric bias formula for settings with non-sparse $\cG$ in the supplementary material.
+We derive a similar parametric bias formula for settings with non-sparse $\cG$ in Appendix~\ref{app:sen1}.

+For example, the overlap between the Facebook network and the unobserved face-to-face network is defined to be the fraction of offline friends who are also friends on Facebook.
+When this overlap is large (small), we expect the bias for the Facebook-specific spillover effect to be large (small).

 To use this formula for a sensitivity analysis, researchers need to specify two sensitivity parameters: the network-specific spillover effect in an unobserved network (i.e., $\lambda$) and the fraction of neighbors in $\cU$ who are also neighbors in $\cG $ (i.e., $\pi_{GU}$).
-In our application, $\lambda$ is the network-specific spillover effect in the unobserved face-to-face network and $\pi_{GU}$ is the overlap between the observed Twitter network and the unobserved face-to-face network.
-Once these two parameters are specified, we can derive the exact bias.
+Once these two parameters are specified, we can derive the bias.
 Subsequently, because the bias utilizes only sensitivity parameters and $(\ag - \abg)$, we can obtain a bias corrected estimate by subtracting this bias from $\hat{\ANSE}_B (\ag, \abg; d)$.
 A sensitivity analysis is to report the estimated ANSE under a range of plausible values of $\lambda$ and $\pi_{GU}$ where $0 < \pi_{GU} < 1.$ Note that $\lambda = 0 $ corresponds to the no omitted network assumption.